appnaconda/config/README.md

-# gohan/config
+# config

-The gohan/config package gets your application config values from different sources allowing you to run your app in different environments.
+This config library gets your application config values from different sources allowing you to run your app in different environments.

 Config properties are considered in the following order: